amirCodes/amirCodes/README.md

 - 🔭 I’m currently working on React Hook
 - 🌱 I’m currently learning Nuxtjs n reactHook
 - 👯 I’m looking to collaborate on any project for Fron-end
-- 🤔 I’m looking for help with ReactHook
+- 🤔 I’m looking for help with Redux
 - 💬 Ask me about reactjs, laravel...
 - 📫 How to reach me: amirdanish126@gmail.com
 - 😄 Pronouns: ...